 Now, it is also recommended that you do not commit to an adoption plan unless you are sure this is right for you and your child.
 The reason is because an adoptive family has already struggled for months or even years with infertility and perhaps even miscarriages, and a failed adoption often feels like another miscarriage to them.
 And then of course they have to wait another several months to become parents after going through the entire adoption process once again.

 However, that being said, this is your decision.
 If you pursue adoption, but later change your mind – even while you are at the hospital – that is entirely up to you.
-Everyone involved in the adoption wants to make sure you are 100 percent comfortable with the adoption before you consent.
+Everyone involved in the adoption wants to make sure you are 100 percent comfortable with the adoption before you complete the paperwork.

-You will be asked to consent to the adoption and legally terminate your parental rights between 24-72 hours after the birth of your baby.
+You will be asked to complete the adoption paperwork and legally terminate your parental rights sometime after the birth of your baby (often after a waiting period of at least 24-72 hours).
 You may of course change your mind before you sign these documents.

-This is a common question that many pregnant mothers, and even some adoptive couples, have about adopted children.
-However, as common of a question as it is, it is also a bit silly.
+Some of the most frequently asked adoption questions are questions that both pregnant mothers and adoptive couples have.
+As common of a question as it is, it is also a bit silly.

-For example, if you ask any adoptive parent – even ones who have both an adopted and biological child – they will all tell you they love their adopted child as much as they’d ever love a biological child.
+For example, if you ask any adoptive parent – even ones who have both adopted and biological children – they will all tell you they love their adopted child as much as they’d ever love a biological child.

 You see, there comes a point in an adoptive parent’s life where they look at their child and don’t even think of him or her being adopted.
 All that matters is the child is a part of their family – it doesn’t matter how they got there.
 All of the experience, memories, lessons and fun times together build that love, all of which have nothing to do with whether or not her or she was adopted.